MMirelli/bdp_assignment_3/README.md

 ## Project structure

-Once built the software is organized as represented below:
+Once built the software is organized as illustrated below:

 ```bash
 code